pub struct DomainClient { /* private fields */ }Expand description

 §Parameters

-sdl- The hash of the SDL to generate a proof for
+sdl_id- The id of the SDL to generate a proof for

 §Returns